Frequently Asked Questions about ZINPLAVA

 For answers to questions you may have, select any of the topics below.
 To see a complete list of Q&As, scroll down.

-ZINPLAVA is a human monoclonal antibody that binds to Clostridium difficile toxin B indicated to reduce recurrence of Clostridium difficile infection (CDI) in patients 18 years of age or older who are receiving antibacterial drug treatment of CDI and are at high risk for CDI recurrence.
+ZINPLAVA is a human monoclonal antibody that binds to Clostridioides difficile toxin B indicated to reduce recurrence of Clostridioides difficile infection (CDI) in patients 18 years of age or older who are receiving antibacterial drug treatment for CDI and are at high risk for CDI recurrence.

 ZINPLAVA is not indicated for the treatment of CDI.
 ZINPLAVA is not an antibacterial drug.
 ZINPLAVA should only be used in conjunction with antibacterial drug treatment of CDI.